The user account that is specified using the

 Section 184.108.40.206, “Replication and LOAD DATA”.

-the replication SQL thread starts, the
+executed when the replication SQL thread starts, the

 PRIVILEGE_CHECKS_USER account must have the